Azure/ALZ-Bicep/docs/wiki/KnownIssues.md

   - Deploy the module in smaller chunks.
   - Split the policy assignments into separate modules and deploy them individually.
   - If `parTelemetryOptOut` is set to `true`, comment out or remove the parameter and its associated resource declaration from the `.bicep` file.
-- **Status:** We have reduced the ARM template size by condensing parameter and variable descriptions.
-Refactoring the module will only be considered if necessary, particularly if additional policy assignments significantly impact deployments.
-We are currently transitioning to [Azure Verified Modules](https://github.com/Azure/ALZ-Bicep/issues/791) and will evaluate additional policy assignments based on their impact on future deployments during this transition to an AVM-based deployment model.
+- **Status:** We have reduced the ARM template size by condensing parameter descriptions .
+Refactoring the module will only be considered if necessary, particularly if additional policy assignments from a policy refresh impact deployments.
+We are also taking into consideration that we are currently working on transition to [Azure Verified Modules](https://github.com/Azure/ALZ-Bicep/issues/791), which will account for this issue in the long-term.

 ## How to Report an Issue